 At OnlineG3.com, Sarah is known to her students as Coach Cordelia.
 She teaches writing classes and coaches individual writing students at G3.

-Noel Jett is currently a graduate student in the Ph.D. program in Gifted and Talented Education at the University of North Texas, which houses one of the leading doctoral programs in gifted education and research in the nation.
+Noel Jett was awarded a Ph.D. in Gifted and Talented Education in December 2018 from the University of North Texas, which houses one of the leading doctoral programs in gifted education and research in the nation.
 Noel was identified as a Davidson Young Scholar at the age of 8 and began taking classes at Online G3 as a member of the first G3 student cohort.
 She greatly enjoyed her time at G3 and went on to earn a B.S. in Psychology from Texas A&M University, which she completed when she was 16.
-She was accepted into a Ph.D. program the next year, and is currently a full-time student and faculty member.
+She was accepted into a Ph.D. program the next semester, and completed the degree in three and a half years.
 Noel also doubles as a professional musician and has spoken for various organizations, including the Texas Association for the Gifted and Talented and the National Association for Gifted Children.
-In her limited spare time she paints, collects art, and spends time with her various pets.
+Noel is currently a Master’s student at the Texas Tech University Health Sciences Center, obtaining a degree in Clinical Mental Health Counseling.
+In her limited spare time, she enjoys collecting fine art, cooking, and exercising.

 At OnlineG3.com, Noel is known to her students as Counselor Cat.
 She teaches psychology classes at G3.